 It was fun to combine different colors.
 Green tape on yellow paper.
 Blue tape on red paper, or how about green tape on pink paper?
 The variations are endless, just like the colors of the trellis and the sky in Märta's pergola during different hours of the day."

-"I like artichokes a lot.
-Both because it is festive to eat but also because of the way the large plant looks.
-The contrasts between the prickly, almost dangerous leaves and the bulbous, tightly held shoots that almost look like a flower.
+"I really like artichokes.
+Both because they are festive to eat and because of how the large plant looks.
+The contrast between the prickly, almost dangerous leaves and the bulky, tightly packed bud that almost looks like a flower.

-I originally painted them in black on greenish-blue, hence the name "Mushrooms in Moonlight", but here I've let them bloom in bright colors that I like very much."
+Initially, I painted them in black on green-blue, hence the name "Skockor i månsken(Artichokes in Moonlight), but here I have let them bloom in strong colors that I really like."

 Lotta Kühlhorn